railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 *  :guilabel:`Secondary Currency` : forces all the moves for this account to have this secondary currency.

 *  :guilabel:`Reconcile` : determines if you can reconcile the entries in this account.
-Activate this field for partner accounts and for chequing (checking) accounts.
+Activate this field for partner accounts and for chequeing (checking) accounts.

-*  :guilabel:`Parents` : determines which account is the parent of this one, to create the tree structure of the chart of accounts.
+*  :guilabel:`Parent` : determines which account is the parent of this one, to create the tree structure of the chart of accounts.

 *  :guilabel:`Default Taxes` : this is the default tax applied to purchases or sales using this account.
 It